 3. IBCA supports funding for the Johne’s Disease Testing Program, as well as funding for a risk assessment management plan.
 In lieu of a decrease in federal funding, the IBCA encourages state funding to meet the balance of BOAH’s budget for Indiana’s Voluntary Johne’s Disease Program not met by the federal cooperative agreement.
 IBCA supports adequate funding of the Johne’s Program.

-4. Animals testing positive on a fecal culture or PCR test need to be officially identified and shipped directly to slaughter according to BOAH guidelines.
+4. Animals testing positive on a fecal culture or PCR test need to be officially identified and shipped directly to slaughter according to BOAH guidelines

 Beef Quality Assurance